sitrox/rails_ops/README.md

   automatically generated when calling a sub-op or triggering an op using an event (see chapter *Events* for more information on that).

+  TODO: This may induce memory issues.
+Is keeping the operation's chain worth this trade-off?

 - URL options

   Rails uses a hash named `url_options` for generating URLs with correct prefix.